trigaten/Learn_Prompting/docs/basics/prompting.md

 # Intro to Prompt Engineering

-For this last prompt, GPT-3 (text-davinci-002) (@brown2020language) will actually answer 1,000 (incorrect).
+For this last prompt, GPT-3 (text-davinci-002) (@brown2020language) sometimes answers 1,000 (incorrect).
 This is where prompt engineering comes in.
 If, instead of asking `"What is 100*100?"`, we ask `"What is 100*100?
 Make sure your answer has the correct number of 0s:"`, GPT-3 will answer 10,000 (correct).
 Why is this the case?
 Why is the additional specification